Multiple Subject Credential Programs

 Multiple Subject Credential Program prepares candidates to teach in elementary school from Transitional Kindergarten to 5th grade.
 Our credential program provides teacher candidates with the pedagogical skills and content knowledge to support the social and academic development of all children.
 The MSC is grounded in culturally responsive pedagogically aligned with a social justice perspective.
-Teacher candidates develop or advanced their dispositions that support educational equity for all children.
+Teacher candidates develop or advance their dispositions that support educational equity for all children.
 We offer several program pathways to obtain the Multiple Subject Preliminary Credential.

 Twelve units of the MSC can be applied to the following: Master of Arts: Concentration in Elementary Education or to the Master of Arts in Early Childhood Education.
-You must enroll in one of these two MAs immediately after completing the MSC or within two years.
+You must enroll in one of these two MA's immediately after completing the MSC or within two years.

-The MSC, Bilingual Authorization allows bilingual-biliterate candidates to obtain an additional authorization to teach in a bilingual classroom setting in Transitional Kindergarten to fifth grade.
+The MSC, Bilingual Authorization allows bilingual-biliterate candidates to obtain an additional authorization to teach in a bilingual classroom setting in Transitional Kindergarten to 5th grade.
 Candidates must demonstrate listening, speaking, reading, and writing proficiency in the focus language (Cantonese, Mandarin, or Spanish).